marcizhu/PyStats/docs/source/api/Binomial.rst

 ..
-Copyright (c) 2011-2021 Keith O'Hara
+Copyright (c) 2021 Marc Izquierdo

-   Distributed under the terms of the Apache License, Version 2.0.
+   Distributed under the terms of the MIT License.

    The full license is in the file LICENSE, distributed with this software.